turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

 ```

 * Note what files exist in the tests.
 Take a look at the `package.json` file as well, noting *devDependencies* and the *scripts*.
-* Move to the `/test/Box-test.js` file.
+* Move to the `/test/box-test.js` file.
 Make sure your assertion library, the `expect` keyword have been imported.
-Wait on importing Box until Iteration 1.
+Wait on importing functions from box until Iteration 1.
 * Setup your `describe` block, and write a basic dummy test (such as `expect(true).to.equal(true);`).
-This test *should* pass right away to show you that everything is linked correctly.
+This test *should* pass right away.
+This is just to show you that everything is linked correctly.
 * Run `npm test` to see if your test passes.
 If not, take note of the error message and try to fix it.
 </section>